ClydeDz/markdown-list-linter-npm/__tests__/files/simple_lists/unordered_headings.md

 # Animals

-A simple list of correctly ordered animals
+A simple list of unordered headings.

 ## C